 CPR for Adults and Kids: Essential Techniques for Professionals

 Cardiopulmonary resuscitation (CPR) is an essential lifesaving procedure that combines chest compressions and artificial ventilation.
-People who work in the health care and service industry are strongly encouraged to have knowledge of basic life support so they may assist any member of the public in the event of a cardiac emergency, heart attack, or near-drowning.
-Emergency situations happen every day, and it’s imperative to have the knowledge and confidence required to save lives with CPR.
-Here’s what you need to know about performing CPR for Adult and Child.
+People who work in healthcare and service industries should have knowledge of basic life support to assist any member of the public during a cardiac emergency, heart attack, or near-drowning.
+Emergency situations occur daily, and having the knowledge and confidence to perform CPR is crucial for saving lives.

 Importance of CPR

-A cardiac arrest can lead to permanent brain damage and the victim will die within eight minutes if they don’t receive CPR because their major organs do not receive oxygen-rich blood when the heart stops.
-If performed immediately after cardiac arrest, CPR can triple the victim’s chances of survival.
+Cardiac arrest leads to permanent brain damage and death within eight minutes if CPR is not administered, as the major organs do not receive oxygen-rich blood when the heart stops.
+Performing CPR immediately after cardiac arrest triples the victim’s chances of survival.

-People without first aid training can still save lives by using the CPR steps.
-This urgency makes performing CPR vital for keeping someone’s life when they collapse from cardiac arrest.
-CPR manually pumps the blood, allowing it to continue to carry oxygen to the organs until an emergency medical professional can take over.
-Bystander CPR saves lives in those first critical minutes after cardiac arrest occurs, where stepping in and taking action can be the difference between the victim’s life and death.
+Even those without formal first aid training save lives by following CPR steps.
+This urgency highlights the importance of performing CPR to maintain a person's life during a cardiac arrest.
+CPR manually pumps blood, ensuring it continues to carry oxygen to the organs until emergency medical professionals arrive.
+Bystander CPR saves lives in the critical minutes following cardiac arrest, where taking action directly impacts the victim's chances of survival.

 CPR for Adult and Child.